Shivam-Kumarr/Python-Project-1-snake-water-gun/README.md

-# Snake Water Gun Game in Python
+# Python Project-1: Snake Water Gun Game in Python

 This is a simple implementation of the classic Snake Water Gun game in Python.
 You can play against the computer!